New Mexico State Capitol: 1900 Capitol (Bataan Memorial Building)

 The next capitol building, designed by Isaac Rapp, was not completed until 1900.
 In the meantime, the government was housed in the Territorial Court House, and the adjoining judicial offices.
 After the costly loss of the previous building, the new capitol was completed on a shoestring budget of less than $140,000, using salvaged materials and unpaid convict labor from the Penitentiary of New Mexico to save money.
 The building was three stories high with a silver dome, cupola, and neoclassical portico.
 The first story was constructed from sandstone reused from the old capitol, while the second and third floors were yellow brick and the portico was Indiana limestone.
 It was dedicated on June 4, 1900.

-In this building, at 1:35 P.M., January 6, 1912, President William Taft signed the proclamation admitting New Mexico as the 47th state of the Union.
-He then turned to the delegation and said, "Well, it is all over.
-I am glad to give you life.
-I hope you will be healthy."

 During the next several decades, various additions were built adjacent to the capitol building.
 In 1950 a major project was begun to unify the architectural appearance of all the buildings in the government complex to the Territorial Revival style.
 The dome, which had often been criticized as not appropriate for the state, was removed and a 105 ft tower was added at the north end of the building.
 The building is now known as the Bataan Memorial Building, to commemorate the Bataan Death March.
 It houses numerous offices of the State Government.
 The old capitol is almost entirely obscured by the later additions, or in the case of the pedimented portico, removals, but its third story arched windows are still recognizable.